 It didn’t take long for my passion for herbal medicine to meet my busy hands in the kitchen.
 I began to cook medicinally, using herbs and spices that were appropriate for the occasion, the season and the food.
 The powers of not just herbs and spices, but grains, nuts, vegetables, fruits, meats and all other ingredients began to appear to me.
 Through these experiences I gained a deep respect for the adage, food is our medicine.
 After graduating from college I dove head first into the world of food, volunteering and apprenticing at local kitchens and restaurants and experimenting in my own kitchen.
 I spent time learning about nutrition in addition to cultural food preparation and cultivation rituals from around the world.
 I was, and still am, interested in how the simplicity of increasing intention and awareness around food and our relationship to it can promote wellbeing and stimulate the kind of self-respect that fuels and empowers health and healing.
 I always tell my students that it was applying herbal medicine in the kitchen that gave me my first clinical experience – as I cooked for myself and others I observed how food and our relationship to it could nourish, nurture and heal.
 A kitchen witch is no joke!

 Thyme Herbal was born in the spring of 2008 while I was living in Oakland California.
 For the first year, I mostly taught cooking classes with an herbal emphasis and did some private cooking for families in the Bay Area.
 A year later I moved back to Western Massachusetts where I intensified my study of Ayurveda and Western Herbalism and began to study Chinese Medicine.
-I now have a private herbal practice and a small herbal school at my homestead in Amherst, Massachusetts (you can read all about it on this very website!).
+I now have a private herbal practice and an herbal education center (Thyme Herbal) at my homestead in Conway, Massachusetts.
 While I don’t do private cooking anymore, my work with food, nutrition and dietary applications of herbal medicine is still a central part of my clinical practice and my teaching approach.

 Herbal medicine is the oldest form of medicine practiced on the planet, and it has been largely practiced as an art form – learned through observation and experience and passed down from one person to another.
 It is this history of herbal medicine in practice that most clearly illustrates my vision for herbalism in our country today.
 Herbal medicine doesn’t belong to doctors or herbalists or authors, it belongs to everyone.
 I work in service to the vision that our society as groups of individuals and communities deserves to hold the wisdom, knowledge and self-empowerment necessary to practice herbal medicine every day in our own homes.